runonbitcoin/nimble/README.md

 | Seed phrase mnemonics        | ❌ | ✅ | ✅ | ❌ |
 | ECIES                        | ❌ | ✅ | ✅ | ✅ |
 | HD keys                      | ❌ | ✅ | ✅ | ✅ |

+### Contributing

+To contribute, you may open a pull request.
+We are very interested in these features:

+* HD keys
+* Multisig support
+* Custom elliptic curve math

+New features should be implemented as standalone functions first and tested before adding to a class.

+Please try to not regress code coverage.
+Thanks!

+### Reporting issues

+We're always interested to learn if you discover a bug.
+Please open a Github issue and add any relevant information or repro steps.

+If you find a security issue however, do not open an issue here.
+Email `security@run.network` or contact @brentgunning on Twitter.
+That way we can assess the risk first and notify users before fixing.

 ## NPM commands